 The response time might not be as immediate as you like, but a detailed email or two should get the ball rolling quite well.
 The only possible worry could be that your message somehow got sent to their spam folder.

 You can also attempt to IM someone anytime, but they might not necessarily be available.
-With most modern day chat apps it shows when they are online and actively at their computer.
+With most modern day chat apps, it shows when they’re online and actively at their computer.
 You won’t be intruding, trust me.
-They’ll either just ignore you if they’re not on-duty or otherwise occupied or they’ll let you know if they’re busy and get back to you, but most likely will be happy to open up a discussion with you right away.
+They’ll either just ignore you if they’re not on-duty or otherwise occupied, or they’ll let you know if they’re busy and get back to you; but, most likely will be happy to open up a discussion with you right away.

 Quality of Communication

 In my experience, phone conversations tend to be open-ended in a bad way and rarely stay concisely on track.